This article originally appeared on VICE Canada.

-You see, all that elfin crap was nowhere to be found when I went over the handlebars of my BMX and landed on my face in front of my seven-year-old son at a indoor bike park.
+You see, all that elfin crap was nowhere to be found when I went over the handlebars of my BMX bike and landed on my face in front of my seven-year-old son at an indoor bike park.

 Over-enthusiastic parenting left me splayed out like an overweight starfish dying on the beach.
-Enamoured with all the city had to offer, my wife and I tried everything with our first born.
-We trampolined, tumbled, skated, rock climbed, danced, skateboarded, expressed our feelings with found objects, we anythinged and everythinged.
+Enamored with what all the city had to offer, my wife and I tried everything with our firstborn.
+We trampolined, tumbled, skated, rock climbed, danced, skateboarded, expressed our feelings with found objects—we anythinged and everythinged.

-Of all things, he glommed onto BMX—half pipes, box jumps and the like.
+Of all things, my son glommed onto BMX—half-pipes, box jumps, and the like.
 You might as well sign your kid up for a bong-making class.
 But who were we to deny his wants?
 Plus, I read somewhere action sports develop risk management skills and, it has basically been proven that weed is good for you, sort of.

 BMX didn’t help my risk management skills whatsoever.
 It merely amplified my middle-aged bravado leading me to flirt with catastrophic injury.
-Thankfully, because I landed square on my teeth, the rest of my body escaped unscathed but my mouth was an absolute mess.
+Thankfully—because I landed square on my teeth—my body escaped unscathed but my mouth was an absolute mess.

 I can’t tell you any specific details of what happened because I don’t remember them.
 I was rendered unconscious by hubris and a wooden floor.
-42 and a tad chubbier than necessary, I was face-down oozing blood.
-No doubt, my shirt rode up at the waist during impact leaving my love handles and sweaty lower back/bum hair exposed.
+At 42, I was a tad chubbier than necessary, and now, I was face-down oozing blood.
+No doubt my shirt rode up at my waist during impact leaving my love handles and sweaty lower back/bum hair exposed.
 I was a still life of the guy you never want to be.
 Forget Medic Alert, my bracelet should have said, “If I am unconscious, please restore my dignity by covering my fat ass and tummy prior to checking for vital signs.”